AbimaelFranco/Robotic-Arm-3D-Printable/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT GPL2.0 License.
+Distributed under the GPL2.0 License.
 See `LICENSE.txt` for more information.